Mechanical Engineering - BEng (Hons) / MEng

 You will also gain the ability to communicate design ideas and practical details, to evaluate and apply both tangible and subjective feedback, and to conceive, design, implement and operate practical solutions to design opportunities.

-In order to qualify for the award of BEng (Hons)/MEng Mechanical Engineering with Professional Placement Year a student must successfully complete the following module.
+In order to qualify for the award of BEng (Hons)/MEng Mechanical Engineering with Professional Placement Year you must successfully complete the following module.

 This module is designed to provide you with the opportunity to undertake a credit bearing, 40- week Professional Placement as an integral part of your Undergraduate Degree.